 Common Health Problems

 Poodles can run into a few nasty health problems including Addison’s Disease, thyroid issues, and cancer.
 Like almost all dogs, this breed can run into problems with the joints such as hip dysplasia.
+It’s important to maintain regularly scheduled checkups with a vet to ensure that any potential health issues are identified and treated as early as possible.

 The Poodle, though often equated to the beauty with no brains, is exceptionally smart, active and excels in obedience training.